 Citations and taxonomy as long data

 Taxonomy is a “long data” discipline (Page, 2016b).
 In some scientific fields published papers have a short citation half-life and hence are relatively ephemeral, quickly losing their relevance as the “research front” moves on (de Solla Price, 1965).
-The rise of academic search engines such as Google Scholar may increase the discoverability of the older literature (and hence increasing its likelihood of being cited, (Verstak et al., 2014)), but for many fields the older literature fades from importance.
-In contrast, the taxonomic literature is essentially ageless - any published work is potentially relevant.
+The rise of academic search engines such as Google Scholar may increase the discoverability of the older literature (and hence increasing its likelihood of being cited (Verstak et al., 2014), but for many fields the older literature fades from importance.
+In contrast, the taxonomic literature is essentially ageless — any published work is potentially relevant.
 Part of this relevance reflects the importance of priority in biological nomenclature, given competing names for the same taxon in general the oldest name wins.
 Another factor is the sheer number of species and the relative paucity of published knowledge on many of those species.
 May (1988) estimated that for publications in the period 1978 to 1987 for insects there were on average 0.02 papers per species per year, for beetles it was 0.01 papers.
 Hence a researcher may have to search back through a hundred years of literature in order to find mention of a specific beetle species.

 To explore the citation graph for publications on the Australian fauna I queried each citation relationship for the dates of publication of the citing and the cited works.
 The relationship between these two dates (Figure 11) highlights the enduring value of the older taxonomic literature.
-If taxonomic work cited only recent publications then the points in Figure 11would fall on or close to the diagonal.
+If taxonomic work cited only recent publications then the points in Figure 11 would fall on or close to the diagonal.
 However, even papers published recently (top right of the chart) cite older literature (represented by the vertical columns of dots below each year), and hence much of the area below the diagonal is occupied.

 History of species discovery in different taxonomic groups

 The knowledge graph enables exploration of the taxonomic history of any taxon of interest.
-(Pullen, Jennings & Oberprieler, 2014) recently reviewed the history of weevil taxonomy in Australia.
+Pullen, Jennings & Oberprieler (2014) recently reviewed the history of weevil taxonomy in Australia.
 Ozymandias has some 3958 accepted weevil species.
 For each accepted taxon in the ALA classification I used a SPARQL query to retrieve the date the species was originally described, and the dates where then grouped by year.
 The plot of cumulative numbers of accepted species over time (Figure 12) closely matches that reported by Pullen et al.

 The same chart also shows the number of weevil species names published each year, including synonyms.
 This chart shows that the bulk of weevil discovery took place in the mid-19th to mid-20th centuries.
-The sharp drop in species discovery since the 1930’s may indicate that the bulk of the Australian weevil fauna has been described, but this seems unlikely given that weevils are typically small and cryptic, and many species leaf-litter and other habitats may remain undiscovered (Stork et al., 2008; Riedel & Tänzler, 2016)
+The sharp drop in species discovery since the 1930’s may indicate that the bulk of the Australian weevil fauna has been described, but this seems unlikely given that weevils are typically small and cryptic, and many species in leaf-litter and other habitats may remain undiscovered (Stork et al., 2008; Riedel & Tänzler, 2016).

 These same queries can be used on other taxonomic groups, enabling us to compare the state of knowledge for different taxa.
 For example, the land snail family Camaenidae (Figure 13) shows a similar pattern of discovery in the mid-19th to mid-20th centuries to that seen in weevils.
-However, in contrast to weevils these snails have been the subject of ongoing study with over 200 new species being described in the last decade (Köhler, 2010, 2011) a rate of discovery that shows no sign of declining.
+However, in contrast to weevils these snails have been the subject of ongoing study with over 200 new species being described in the last decade (Köhler, 2010, 2011), a rate of discovery that shows no sign of declining.

 Discussion